Selected store:

 How is diabetes managed and treated?

 You and your healthcare provider can work on a treatment plan to help manage your diabetes.
-Treatment plans often include lifestyle adjustments, self-care measures and medications to help you maintain healthy blood glucose (sugar) levels & minimize the risk of diabetes and heart-related complications.
+Treatment plans often include lifestyle adjustments, self-care measures and medications to help you maintain healthy blood glucose (sugar) levels and minimize the risk of diabetes and heart-related complications.
 Diabetes can be monitored and managed effectively over the course of a patient’s lifetime.

 • Injectable medications